 Thornton Graffiti Removal Program

-The City code allows for the City to remove graffiti from specific property with the written permission of the property owner.
-The City will remove graffiti on buldings, houses, fences, walls, and signs that are accessible by the City's equipment.
+The City Code allows the city to remove graffiti from specific property with the written permission of the property owner.
+The city will remove graffiti on buildings, houses, fences, walls, and signs that are accessible by the city's equipment.
 The graffiti removal program operates Monday-Friday 8 a.m. to 5 p.m.

 Responding to a Code Violation Notice